Come Back Home (Seo Taiji and Boys song): Reception

 The song was received well in South Korea upon its release—according to a poll conducted by Mnet in 2005, it was the ranked the most popular song from 1995.
 The Korea Herald wrote that "The track, which dealt with the issue of teenage runaways, had a ripple effect of bringing runaway teenagers back home."
-In 2007, webzine Music Taste Y ranked "Come Back Home" number four in their list of 100 Best Korean Songs of all-time.
+In 2007, webzine Music Y ranked "Come Back Home" number four in their list of 100 Best Korean Songs of all-time.
 In 2021, it was included in Melon and Seoul Shinmun's list of 100 top K-pop songs since 1992, with KBS Radio director Soyeon Kang writing that because of the song and its refrain, teenagers who ran away returned home; its expression of real-world problems was "a social phenomenon that went beyond simply music."

 "Come Back Home" has been criticized for being similar to American hip hop group Cypress Hill's 1993 song "Insane in the Brain".
 Cypress Hill member B-Real later explained that they were aware of the controversy but "we were cool about shit like that."